-The Stanford Model United Nations Conference is the premier conference for high school students in the Silicon Valley Area.
+The Stanford Model United Nations Conference is the premier conference for high school students in the South Bay and Silicon Valley.
 Hosted by the Society for International Affairs at Stanford, a Stanford University student group, SMUNC is an opportunity for high school students to gain valuable debate, negotiation and public speaking skills while learning about international affairs and global issues.
 To get conference updates and information, subscribe to our mailing list.

 100 staff members

 Registration has closed for SMUNC 2017.

 Early Registration: deadline July 1. $80 per delegation, $78 per delegate (includes fee)

 Regular Registration: deadline September 1. $90 per delegation, $94 per delegate (includes fee)